-Subsidiaries established in Hong Kong are subject to Hong Kong profits tax at a rate of 16.5% (2019: same) on the estimated assessable profits for the year.
-No Hong Kong profits tax has been provided for the year ended 31 March 2020 (2019: HK\$106,000) as the subsidiaries established in Hong Kong had no assessable profits for the year ended 31 March 2020 (2019: as the subsidiaries established in Hong Kong had assessable profits).
+Subsidiaries established in Hong Kong are subject to Hong Kong profits tax at a rate of 16.5% (2020: same) on the estimated assessable profits for the year.
+No Hong Kong profits tax has been provided for the year ended 31 March 2021 (2020: same) as the subsidiaries established in Hong Kong had no assessable profits for the year ended 31 March 2021 (2020: same).

-For the year ended 31 March 2020, taxation on overseas profits had been calculated on the estimated assessable profits for the year at the rate of taxation prevailing in the jurisdiction in which the Group operates.
+For the year ended 31 March 2021, taxation on overseas profits had been calculated on the estimated assessable profits for the year at the rate of taxation prevailing in the jurisdiction in which the Group operates (2020: same).

-30 INCOME TAX EXPENSE (Continued)
+29 INCOME TAX EXPENSE (Continued)